Jenessa’s Cadillac Margarita

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

-My friend Jenessa makes the absolute best cadillac margarita I have ever tasted.
+My friend Jenessa makes the absolute best Cadillac margarita I have ever tasted.
 Seriously.
 It’s not even a comparison.
-Her cadillac margarita has the perfect balance of orange and lime, just the right amount of tequila, and doesn’t contain any added sugar or artificial sweeteners.
-It’s a smooth, tangy, boozy delight that is perfect for after work cocktails, a weekend party, or even a Cinco de Mayo celebration.
+Her Cadillac margarita has the perfect balance of orange and lime, just the right amount of tequila, and doesn’t contain any added sugar, artificial sweeteners, or sour mix.
+It’s a smooth, tangy, boozy delight that is perfect for after-work cocktails, a weekend party, or even a Cinco de Mayo celebration.
 Lucky for you, she has agreed to share it with us.

 Square close up of two cadillac margaritas in front of a stand mixer and bowl of citrus fruit.

 As a food blogger, one of my favorite things is having friends who love food as much as I do.
-They not only love to hear me geek out about different types of meringue or how to fry fish in an oven, they like to geek out about their own culinary creations too.
+They not only love to hear me geek out about different types of meringue or how to fry rockfish in an oven, they like to geek out about their own culinary creations.
 Jenessa is one of those friends.

-She volunteers as my taste tester and in exchange I get the benefits of her cake creations and cocktail mastery.
-One of her best is this handcrafted cadillac margarita.
-With premium ingredients like freshly squeezed lime juice, top shelf tequila, and grand marnier, it has just the right amount of tang without any unnecessary ingredients.
+She volunteers as my taste tester, and in exchange, I get the benefits of her brownie creations and handcrafted Cadillac margaritas.
+With premium, fresh ingredients, top-shelf tequila, and Grand Marnier, it has just the right amount of tang without any unnecessary ingredients.
 No sour mix here!

 The three liquors for a cadillac margarita - grand marnier, reposado tequilla, and cointreau in front of a basket of citrus fruit.